suragch/learndart.dev/source/server/deploy-dart-server-to-vps/index.md

 sudo docker run -d --restart unless-stopped -p 8080:8080 myapp:v1.0.0
 ```

-Here is what this does:
+This is similar to the `run` command when you ran the Docker container on your local machine.
+Here are the new parts:

 - `-d` runs the container in the background.
 - `--restart unless-stopped` restarts the container when the server restarts.
 However, if you manually stop the container, it won't restart.
-- `-p 8080:8080` maps the server's port 8080 to the container's port 8080.
-Port 8080 is where Nginx is forwarding `/api` requests to.
+- `-p 8080:8080` again maps the server's port `8080` to the container's port `8080`.
+If you recall, port `8080` is where Nginx is forwarding `/api` requests to.

 Check that the container is running: